Murder charge filed in Sunday morning shooting death

 Pohawpatchoko was arrested Sunday morning following the incident that, according to Constitution records, is the city’s 10th by homicide this year.

-Keelin Kennedy was killed shortly after 12:30 a.m.
+Keelin Kennedy, 18, was killed shortly after 12:30 a.m.
 Sunday during the incident at 4033 NW Ozmun, according to Lawton police.
 Officers were called to an apartment at the location and found Kennedy suffering a gunshot wound.
 Officers rendered first aid, but he died at the scene.

 Pohawpatchoko was identified by a witness as having shot Kennedy before fleeing.